mdawsondev/architect/README.md

 * hub init: Create a new repo on GitHub (requires [hub](https://github.com/github/hub)).
 * init push: Push initial files to your new GitHub repo.

+### Structure

+* ./src/ - Uncompiled, untranspiled, raw code.
+* ./dist/ - Processed code that has not been "built" into the final product.
+* ./build/ - The final product; can be used without any other resources.

 ### History

 * *v1.0.0* - Minimal but functional release to be built around.